Mongol conquest of the Jin dynasty: Mongol–Song alliance

-The fall of the Jin dynasty
+Fall of the Jin

 Wanyan Heda's army still had more than 100,000 men after the battle at Mount Yu, and the Mongols adopted a strategy of exhausting the enemy.
 The Jin troops had little rest all the way from Dengzhou, and had not eaten for three days because of the severing of their supply lines.
 Their morale was plummeting and their commanders were losing confidence.
 When they reached Sanfengshan (Three-peaked Hill), a snowstorm suddenly broke out, and it was so cold that the faces of the Jin troops went as white as corpses, and they could hardly march.
 Rather than attack them when they were desperate with their backs to the wall, the Mongols left them an escape route and then ambushed them when they let down their guard during the retreat.
 The Jin army collapsed without a fight, and the Mongols pursued the fleeing Jin troops relentlessly.
 Wanyan Heda was killed, and most of his commanders also lost their lives.
 After the Battle of Sanfengshan, Mongol troops took the city of Yuzhou.
 Kaifeng was doomed and Emperor Aizong soon abandoned the city and entered Hebei Province in a vain attempt to reestablish himself there.
 Thousands of people offered a stubborn resistance to the Mongols, who entrusted the conduct of the attack to Subutai, the most daring of all their commanders.
 Emperor Aizong was driven south again, and by this time Kaifeng had been taken by the Mongols so he established his new capital at Caizhou (present-day Runan County, Henan Province).
 Subutai wished to massacre the whole of the population.
 But Yelü Chucai was more humane, and under his advice Ögedei Khan rejected the cruel proposal.

 The Jurchens used fire arrows against the Mongols during the defence of Kaifeng in 1232.
 The Mongols adopted this weapon in later conquests.

 In 1233, after Emperor Aizong had abandoned Kaifeng and failed to raise a new army for himself in Hebei, he returned to Henan and established his base in Guide (present-day Anyang).
 Scattered Jin armies began to gather at Guide from the surrounding region and Hebei, and the supplies in the city could no longer feed all these soldiers.
 Thus Emperor Aizong was left with only 450 Han Chinese troops under the command of Pucha Guannu and 280 men under Ma Yong to guard the city, and dispersed the rest of the troops to forage in Su (in Anhui Province), Xu (present-day Xuzhou, Jiangsu Province), and Chen (present-day Huaiyang, Henan Province).